BOTANICAL NAME: Cymbopogon citratus

 Why do I love this plant – because all parts are edible and it is very easy to grow AND – it is good for you.

 This is the part of lemon grass that you use in curries and soups – the white fleshy stem just above the root – the cut off leaves I use for tea.

 It grows in grass-like clumps to 1 m tall.
 Lemongrass is adapted to hot wet summers and dry warm winters, is drought tolerant and will grow on a wide range of soils but prefers rich, moist loams.
 It dislikes wet feet.
 If it is damaged by frost in cooler areas, the tops should not be cut until all danger of frost has passed.
 This helps to protect the centre of the plant from further cold damage.

 - Food: a good source of vitamin A, the leaves can be used for tea, the stem bases are used in curries and Thai cooking & Vietnamese style salads.
 Also contains C, potassium, magnesium, iron & phosphorus.
 Lemon grass with mint is the favourite tea of this household – for adults and children alike.

 - Chooks: use chopped up lemon grass leaves as a bedding straw in your chicken run.
 The six essential oils are released and help to keep mites off your precious girls.

 - Medicinal: oil used as anti-fungal.
 Tea used for calming the stomach (with fresh ginger and mint) – teas also used for lowering cholesterol (University Wisconsin).
 Use cut leaves in muslin bag added to bath water.

-- Mulch: it can be cut continuously for mulch during the warmer months.
-As an added advantage it will have some pest repellent properties.
+- Mulch: it can be cut continuously for mulch during the warmer months – especially around in orchards and food gardens where it acts as a passive pest control.